 Use the level control to adjust the input delay.
 Range is from 0 to 340.
 The display shows delay in milliseconds at 48 kHz sampling rate.
 The value is scaled up or down for other sample rates.

 Default: Input delay 0 milliseconds for both A and B.

 Configuration-Post-Fader Monitor Output Level Offsets

--12.0 to 12.0 in 0.5-dB steps.
+monitor output level offsets.
+The range is -12.0 to 12.0 in 0.5-dB steps.